ericlee878/aroundent_interview/README.md

 The backend uses Express.js to handle API requests.
 It provides two endpoints:
 - `GET /api/products`: Returns the list of products.
 - `DELETE /api/products/:id`: Deletes a product by its ID.

-## Contributing
-Feel free to fork this repository and submit pull requests.
-For major changes, please open an issue to discuss what you would like to change.

-## License
-This project is licensed under the MIT License.